erievs/Lincoln/readme.md

 - [?]
 Means it has been implemented to some degree, however haseb't been tested.

-- [X] Means no work has been started.
+- [O] Means no work has been started.

 - [C] Means end point is cancelled.